What Causes Heart Palpitations — and Are They Dangerous?

 What causes heart palpitations

-Palpitations caused by anxiety are often accompanied by other anxiety symptoms, such as a sense of impending doom, stomach upset, feeling tired and having trouble sleeping, and even trembling or sweating.
+Another common thing that can cause weird feelings in your chest?
+Anxiety.
+Palpitations are often accompanied by anxiety and symptoms such as a sense of impending doom, stomach upset, feeling tired and having trouble sleeping, and even trembling or sweating.
 (And yes, this can sometimes be hard to tell apart from heart problems.)

 Do you have an arrhythmia?